NYPL/metadata-documentation/metadata/element/identifier/tms-object-number.md

 > Known Issue
 >
 > [TMS](/metadata-documentation/resources/glossary/#the-museum-system) and the [Prints & Photographs Online Catalog](/metadata-documentation/resources/glossary/#prints-photographs-online-catalog) were sunset in February 2024.
-While TMS records can no longer be imported, source data about items in the Print Collection and Photography Collection can manually copied from [Prints and Photographs Discovery](https://ppd.nypl.org/) (PPD) for now. **TMS Object Number**s can be found in PPD as the **object number**.
+While TMS records can no longer be imported, source data about items in the Print Collection and Photography Collection can manually copied from [Prints and Photographs Discovery](https://ppd.nypl.org/) (PPD) while import into MMS is not supported. **TMS Object Number**s can be found in PPD as the **object number**.
 > <small><br>Last checked May 2025</small>

 ## Format